-A student must inform the instructor before the film assignment is due if they are not going to be able to complete it by the deadline online.
-The only make-ups for missed film assignments will be given for school-sponsored trips or for deaths in the family or some extenuating circumstance that you have contacted me about in advance or immediately after an event beyond your control.
+A student must inform the instructor before the film assignment if they are not going to be able to complete it by the deadline online.
 I am usually understanding if you communicate with me ahead of time.
 If you think you need an extension for any assignment in the course, just ask in advance.
 I am very understanding so long as you communicate with me in advance.
-If you do not ask in advance and do not have an emergency, you will receive a zero for the assignment.
+If you do not ask in advance and do not have an emergency, you will receive a zero for the assignment